The Message and the Momentum: How Communication Shapes Engineering Project Velocity

 We encourage simple alignment checklists for early conversations so teams can confirm owners, timelines, and shared outcomes.
 This creates consistent expectations at the moment they matter most.

-From Talent Partner to Force Multiplier
+From engineering staff Partner to Force Multiplier

 Finding an engineer with the right skills is the starting point.
 Finding someone who communicates effectively across different levels and functions can change outcomes.